jh2os/PopMenuAssessment/Design Notes/Level2DesignNotes.md

 `#db call for adding restaurant_id to menu model` `rails g migration AddRestToItemInfo menu:references`

+MenuItem will need to be unique in the database and validate

+  `rails generate migration add_index_to_menu_items name:uniq`

 **notes:**
 ItemOption will only belong to one Menu.
 This means that in managing the menu, if a price changes they will need to change every instance of it.
 However if a list is displayed of all the different pricing options with the associated restaurant and menus it could be done from a single place in the UI.
 This reduces the design by not having to add one more relational model.